 - Heat the Olive Oil

 Start by heating a few tablespoons of olive oil in a large skillet over medium heat.
-Add the minced garlic and sauté for about a minute until it becomes fragrant and golden.
-Be careful not to burn it, as this can give the sauce a bitter taste. - Add the Tomato Sauce
+Add the minced garlic and sauté for about a minute, until it becomes fragrant and golden, but be careful not to burn it as this can give the sauce a bitter taste. - Add the Tomato Sauce

 Next, pour in the tomato sauce or crushed tomatoes.
 Stir well to combine the garlic with the tomatoes.
 Bring the sauce to a simmer and reduce the heat to low.
 Let it cook for about 10–15 minutes, stirring occasionally. - Season and Simmer

 Add freshly chopped basil and oregano, along with a pinch of salt and pepper to taste.
 Continue to let the sauce simmer gently, allowing the flavors to meld together.
-You can add a small pinch of sugar for a slightly sweeter sauce.
-This helps balance the acidity of the tomatoes.
+You can also add a small pinch of sugar if you prefer a slightly sweeter sauce, as this helps balance the acidity of the tomatoes.

 Serving Suggestions: Italian Meatballs with Pasta, Bread, and More